kb-dk/public-adl-text-sources/README.md

 As of writing, the corpus comprises 166316 pages of Danish literature, about two-thirds of those pages have been subject to OCR and been encoded using TEI.

-## The work
+## The ADL work

-Our Archive for Danish Literature, ADL, service uses a work concept developed together with the original service some 15 years ago by experienced reference librarians.
+ADL uses a work concept developed together with the original service some 15 years ago by experienced reference librarians.
 It is completely pragmatic and related to what their needs were when helping patrons by providing pointers to texts in the information desk.

 There the most common questions about literature were about